Achievable logoAchievable logo

 Procedure:

-1. Athlete starts in a three-point stance, straddling the center of three lines.
+1. The athlete starts in a three-point stance, straddling the center of three lines.

-2. On signal, they sprint 5 yards left, then 10 yards right, then back to the start.
+2. On the signal, the athlete sprints 5 yards left, then 10 yards right, then back to the start.

 Video from keinan briggs on YouTube.